derykmakgill/had/_page/about/index.md

 ### Contact

 You can email me at deryk@makgill.ch.
+Please don't send me DMs on unsocial media or chat apps.

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----